Alex Bregman Player Props: Astros vs. Blue Jays

-On Monday, Alex Bregman (.639 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+On Tuesday, Alex Bregman (.595 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:07 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Angels.
+He had a one-hit performance in his last game (1-for-5) against the Blue Jays.

 Alex Bregman Game Info & Props vs. the Blue Jays